Home Unbound Views in OPNsense to Resolve Domains by VLAN/Subnet

 Arguments:

-input_file - CSV file with VLAN definitions (required)
+input_file - CSV file containing VLAN definitions (required)

 VLAN_ID,SUBNET,HOSTNAME,IP_ADDRESS